6 Foods to Remove from Your Diet ASAPArticle posted in: Nutrition

 5. Added Salt

 Salt is an essential nutrient.
 It contains sodium and chloride, which regulate muscle contractions, nerve function, blood pressure and fluid balance.
 Some salt in the diet is important.
 However, adding too much extra salt can lead to high blood pressure and greater likelihood for contracting stomach cancer.
 So, be careful with that salt shaker!
 Don’t be tempted to use sea salt as an alternative because sea salt and table salt have the same basic nutritional value.
 Also beware of salt substitutes that use potassium chloride because excess potassium may be harmful to people with kidney, liver or heart issues, according to the Mayo Clinic.
 The best salt substitutes are herbs like turmeric or cayenne, lemon or lime juice or balsamic vinegar.

 6. “Low-Fat” Foods

 Before you reach for that skim milk, know this: Not all full-fat foods are bad for your health.
-In fact, South Beach Diet counts full-fat yogurt, milk and cheese as lean proteins because studies published by Harvard are showing Americans have a lower risk of developing diabetes, heart disease and obesity when their diets include full-fat dairy.
+In fact, South Beach Diet counts full-fat yogurt, milk and cheese as Healthy Fats because studies published by Harvard are showing Americans have a lower risk of developing diabetes, heart disease and obesity when their diets include full-fat dairy.
 What’s the logic?
 When people reduce how much fat they eat—whether with dairy, peanut butter, dressings or snacks—they seem to replace the void with sugar or refined carbohydrates, which DO increase all of those health risks.
 Additionally, foods that are specifically labeled “low-fat” often contain refined carbs to make them more palatable.